November 22, 2018

 Driving revenue using APIs, or API monetization, is a key advantage of APIs for the Banking and Retail sectors.
 You might want to charge API users per API call, but there are many other ways to monetize APIs.
 Simply offering a free service via APIs might attract business, or you might charge transaction fees, depending on the services you intend to offer.
 Several indirect forms of monetization should also be considered.

 Here are some API capabilities that help address business challenges in the Retail and Finance industries:

 The line between digital and physical has started to blur.
-Nowhere is this more apparent than retail.
+Nowhere is this more apparent than in retail.
 Well-known brick-and-mortar retailers have established an online presence to entice new customers, while online retailers have begun to expand their reach by opening physical stores in major metropolitan areas.
-New technologies and strategies centered upon well-managed APIs, cloud infrastructure, and agile development practices are the major behind-the-scenes contributors that enable much of the transformation we’re witnessing in retail.
+New technologies and strategies centred upon well-managed APIs, cloud infrastructure, and agile development practices are the major behind-the-scenes contributors that enable much of the transformation we’re witnessing in retail.

 API management for retail enables retailers to implement APIs across the organization.
 It assists them in making the digital shift to engage customers across a diverse set of channels and streamlines internal business processes.
 API management solutions help retailers:

 1) Externalize catalogues, shopping cart services, payment gateways, and other commerce services as APIs so that they can be rooted in diverse digital channels.

 2) Initiate implementation of APIs both internally and externally by a different set of developers and partners who can develop engaging apps for customers.

 3) Offer a great level of security to safeguard corporate data and customer information.

 4) Offer intelligent insights into business channels and customer behaviours.